life-itself/web3/concepts/technosolutionism.md

 # Technosolutionism
-Technosolutionism is belief and broader ideology that every social, political and access problem has a solution based in development of new technology.
+Technosolutionism is the belief and broader ideology that every social, political and access problem has a solution based in development of new technology.

 See also [techno-collectivism](techno-collectivism.md) and [post-state technocracy](post-state-technocracy.md).